 If you’re after gorgeous visuals and smart puzzles, The Room and its two sequels are insta-buys.
 Sure, there’s little in the way of actual plot here (although the second and third titles do add some interesting backstory), but these adventures boast atmosphere in spades.

 The aim of the game is to unlock the secrets held within all manner of clever mechanical devices.
 Beating each puzzle is genuinely rewarding, especially if you manage to resist the built-in hint system that prods you gently in the right direction.
+Check out our full review of The Room 3 to see what we mean.

 Best point and click adventure games for iPhone, iPad and Android: The Last Door